-This article helps you to get set up and to develop your Thrive Marketing Professional Web Service.
+This article provides information about the steps and processes that are necessary in order to set up and develop the Higher Logic Thrive Marketing Professional (Thrive Marketing Professional) Web Service.

 The main anticipated use of the Web Service is to simplify the synchronization of data between Thrive Marketing Professional and another client application.
 This facilitates the easy transfer of email addresses captured in one environment and then being directed into Thrive Marketing Professional.

 In addition to email address, other information about the email recipient can be transferred.
 For example, first name can be provided so that a mailing can be personalized using that data.
 Further segmentation of the subscriber base can also occur in Thrive Marketing Professional leveraging this personal information.

 Equally important as getting information about those who wish to receive mailings from your organization is to know those people who do not wish to receive mailings from your organization.
 Lists of unsubscribers can also be sent to Thrive Marketing Professional so that these email addresses can be excluded from future mailings.